-The risk of metabolic syndrome is reduced by moderate alcohol drinking.
-This fact is important for maintaining good health and long life.
+The risk of metabolic syndrome (MS) is reduced by moderate alcohol drinking.
+This fact is important for good health and long life.

-Metabolic syndrome is a cluster of conditions that increases the risk of heart disease, stroke and diabetes.
+MS is a cluster of conditions that increases the risk of heart disease, stroke, and diabetes.

-Any of these conditions increases the risk metabolic syndrome.
-If more than one occurs, the risk increases.
-Unfortunately, only one of these conditions is visible.
+Any one of these conditions increases the risk of MS. If more than one occurs, the risk increases.
+Yet only one of these conditions is visible.
 That’s excess fat around the waist.
 But that alone is serious enough to have blood and blood pressure tests.
 The tests can tell if the other conditions exist.

 Risk of Metabolic Syndrome